svorkoetter/MusicRack/README.md

 The original intention was to include support for manipulating MusicRack with GPIO inputs on the Raspberry Pi, to make it easy to connect dedicated page turning buttons or foot pedals for example.
-For various reasons, this proved troublesome, and it was decided to write a separate GPIO-to-Keypress utility (<../GPIOKey>) that is independent of MusicRack (and thus usable with other applications too).
+For various reasons, this proved troublesome, and it was decided to write a separate GPIO-to-Keypress utility,
+<https://github.com/svorkoetter/GPIOKey>, that is independent of MusicRack
+(and thus usable with other applications too).